 About 40% of US Land Is at Risk for Sinkholes

 The U.S. Geological Survey estimates that 35 to 40% of all the land in the U.S. is susceptible to sinkholes.
-While giant sinkholes often make news, smaller sinkholes are also exceptionally costly to homeowners.
+While giant sinkholes often make the news, smaller sinkholes are also exceptionally costly to homeowners.
 In 2009, the average sinkhole claim cost Florida insurance companies over $86,000 for cracked driveways, walls, and foundations.
 In that year, insurance companies paid out over $97 million.

 People invest significant resources in their homes and vehicles.
 Mortgage companies require homeowners to protect their assets with suitable home insurance policies, but most do not require the inclusion of sinkhole insurance.
 Sinkholes have the potential to destroy homes and property, but because they are relatively rare, most people never consider; how real that threat could be for their family.
 Sinkholes are unpredictable, but you can protect your property with a sinkhole insurance policy.